A robust phase of continuous transversal gates in quantum stabilizer codes

 where $\Pi_0$ is the projector onto the trivial $X$-syndrome, $C_s$ is a Pauli $Z$-operator that produces $X$-syndrome $s$ and $p(s)$ is the syndrome measurement probability.
 Without noise, the applied logical angle is random but known with certainty.

-When this logical rotation is repeated for $t$ rounds, as shown in Fig.~\ref{fig:setup}(b), with optimally chosen rotation angles $\theta_j$ for each round $j$, then the logical rotation angles will sum to a total logical rotation angle $\Phi_t$ which can be steered towards to a target a non-Clifford logical gate.
+When this logical rotation is repeated for $t$ rounds, as shown in Fig.~\ref{fig:setup}(b), with optimally chosen rotation angles $\theta_j$ for each round $j$, then the logical rotation angles will sum to a total logical rotation angle $\Phi_t$ which can be steered towards to a non-Clifford target logical angle $\Phi_T$.

 It thus remains to show the fault-tolerance of the protocol. $X$ errors on the input state or before the first round of $X$ syndrome measurements merely cause logical $X$ errors that do not affect the logical $Z$ angle $\phi_s$ due to the identity in Eq.~(\ref{eqn:proj}).
 The protocol can also be made fault-tolerant against measurement faults and Pauli errors that occur after the first round of syndrome measurement.
 To see this note that the syndrome extraction projects the state into a syndrome subspace, fixing the coherent rotation angle up to a Pauli error, so to be robust against these errors we just need to determine which syndrome subspace the system was in at the first round.
 This initial value of the syndrome can be learned by using $O(d)$ rounds of conventional syndrome extraction (see Appendix) ~\cite{dennisTopologicalQuantumMemory2002}, or by other means~\cite{zhouAlgorithmicFaultTolerance2024}.
-On the other hand, since $Z$ errors on the input state, or following the coherent rotation, cause syndromes from the first round of syndrome extraction that are indistinguishable from coherent $Z$ rotations, the applied logical rotation angle is no longer knowable with certainty in the presence of $Z$ noise.
+On the other hand, since $Z$ errors on the input state, or following the coherent rotation~\cite{mckayEfficientGatesQuantum2017}, cause syndromes from the first round of syndrome extraction that are indistinguishable from coherent $Z$ rotations, the applied logical rotation angle is no longer knowable with certainty in the presence of $Z$ noise.
 The effect of dephasing hence warrants a more careful study, which is the focus of this work.